Get great sound, from your audio system? A sound is something extraordinary and personal to every audiophile! So what is sound?

 If you want that hard-hitting, fast dynamic sound with bite, speed and attack then choose a solid-state amplifier.
 But if you wish to that lush, warm tone with a feeling of freedom and passion, then choose a valve amplifier.

-When you have your amplifier,then look at your Loudspeakers.
-I mentioned Tannoy Loudspeakers earlier, and this is because Tannoy loudspeakers are able to play most types of music without any problem.
-The older Tannoy are best suited for Valve amplifiers, and the later models are best suited for solid-state amplifiers.
+When you have your amplifier, then look at your Loudspeakers.
+I mentioned Tannoy Loudspeakers earlier, and this is because Tannoy loudspeakers can play most types of music without any problem.
+The older Tannoy is best suited for Valve amplifiers, and the later models are best suited for solid-state amplifiers.
 Or, a combination of Valve pre-amplifier and solid-state power amplifiers.

 What can you do?